INDIA

 The Cultural Codes of India’s Work Cities

-A curated conversation by Wokult on how Bangalore, Hyderabad, and Gurgaon quietly shape how people show up at work.
+A curated conversation by Wocult on how Bangalore, Hyderabad, and Gurgaon quietly shape how people show up at work.

 From how meetings sound to how ambition is expressed, this panel looks at the subtle habits we pick up from the cities we work in.
 Featuring Rohan Mehta, Ananya Iyer, Kunal Verma, and Pooja Sharma, sharing lived experiences, contrasts, and moments that usually go unspoken.